daviddenton/fintrospect/README.md

 ```

 ## See the code
-See the examples in this repo, or clone the <a target="_top" href="http://github.com/daviddenton/fintrospect-example-app">full example application repo</a>.
+See the examples in this repo, or clone the <a href="http://github.com/daviddenton/fintrospect-example-app">full example application repo</a>.

 ## Learn it
 See the full user guide <a href="http://fintrospect.io/" target="_top">here</a>, or read on for the tldr; example. :)